A super-Earth and two sub-Neptunes transiting the nearby and quiet M dwarf TOI-270: Supplementary Information

 and quantifies the degree of belief about the model itself given the data (marginalised over all parameters).
 Comparing different physical models, which is often desired in exoplanet studies, relies on the estimation of the Bayesian evidence, $P(D|M)$.

 Nested Sampling \cite{Skilling2004} is designed to directly compute the Bayesian evidence -- making it distinct from Markov Chain Monte Carlo (MCMC) approaches, which bypass this step.
-For example, this enables to robustly compare models with different numbers of exoplanets \cite{Hall2018}, circular versus eccentric orbits, or TTVs versus no TTVs.
+For example, this enables the robust comparison of models with different numbers of exoplanets \cite{Hall2018}, circular versus eccentric orbits, or TTVs versus no TTVs.
 With Nested Sampling we draw samples from the prior volume (of the model parameter space) with hard likelihood thresholds.
 Successively, samples with the smallest likelihood get rejected, until the posterior distribution is found.

 For modelling correlated noise in the data, we employ a Gaussian Process (GP) jointly with our transit model fit.
 A GP uses different kernels and metrics to evaluate the correlation between data points.
 The squared distance $r^2$ between data points $x_i$ and $x_j$ is evaluated for any metric M as